tbrown122387/autograder_site/README.md

 ```console
 $ docker compose up
 ```
+Note that you may need `docker-compose` instead of `docker compose`.

 Then, navigate to `localhost:8080` to see the website.
 When making changes to either the client or the API, hot-reloading is enabled, so the page will update whenever a change is saved.